MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 : Breaking his back will grant Golgoroth's Gaze, changing Golg's kit from the standard Ogre kit to an Axion Dart spammer and lock both his aggro and facing to the player with Gaze.
 Golgoroth's Axion Darts have a special name (Golgoroth's Rage) and inflict Ogre's Venom in addition to normal Axion Dart effects.

 : When a player has Gaze, Golgoroth's stomach will glow white and can be damaged, but with ~95% damage resistance.
-Standing in a Pool of Reclaimed Light will allow outgoing damage to ignore Golgoroth's damage resistance.
+Standing in a pool of Reclaimed Light will allow outgoing damage to ignore Golgoroth's damage resistance.
 Weak spot is his glowing core on his stomach.
 Enrages after breaking the first poison sac 4 times.

 ### Special Enemies
 **Adepts**